-UCU considers that the work by the DfES Standards Unit around placing teaching and learning at the heart of everything that FE does has been very useful.
+UCU considers that the work by the DfES Standards Unit around placing teaching and learning at the heart of everything that FE does to have been very useful.
 We trust that the way that this work was carried out in full consultation and using expertise in the field will continue.
-There needs to be careful consideration of resources to support this work, as our understanding was that the financial constraints on colleges prevented some staff from participating in some of the work conducted by the Standards Unit.
+There will need to be careful consideration of resources to support this work, as our understanding was that the financial constraints on colleges prevented some staff from participating in some of the work conducted by the Standards Unit.

-The concept of a single quality 'balanced score card' is useful.
+The concept of a single quality "balanced score card" made in the White Paper, is a useful one.
 We would wish to see added to the key performance indicators included such as Equal opportunities work, widening participation and human resource management record including numbers of industrial disputes, staff turnover and numbers of staff qualifications.

-UCU supports all the proposals but they will require additional resources for both implementation and workforce development of staff delivering these.
+UCU supports all the proposals around of the "expert learner", better IAG, and more effective assessment of learner needs at the start of programmes, Howvere all of these will require additional resources for both implementation and workforce development of staff delivering them

-UCU supports all the proposals but they will require additional resources for both implementation and workforce development of staff delivering these.
+UCU supports all the proposals for students with learning difficulties and disabilities, and the proposals around the creation of a Foundation learning tier, but as with the proposals for expert learners, better IAG and more personalized learning, they will require additional resources for both implementation and workforce development of staff delivering these.